jclouds/jclouds-site/documentation/devguides/index.md

 # jclouds Development Resources

-Code hosting for jclouds is done on [GitHub](https://github.com/jclouds/jclouds) and we track our project via [Google Code](http://code.google.com/p/jclouds/).
+Code is hosted on [Git at the ASF](https://git-wip-us.apache.org/repos/asf?s=jclouds) but our process makes use of [github mirrors](https://github.com/jclouds).

 ## Working on jclouds